corda/corda/docs/source/api-persistence.rst

   :start-after: DOCSTART JdbcSession
   :end-before: DOCEND JdbcSession

-JDBC session's can be used in Flows and Service Plugins (see ":doc:`flow-state-machines`")
+JDBC sessions can be used in Flows and Service Plugins (see ":doc:`flow-state-machines`")

 The following example illustrates the creation of a custom corda service using a jdbcSession: